Methodist local preacher: Local preachers and the liturgy

 Increasingly, in British Methodism, local preachers accept guidance from the churches to which they go, for example in regular or seasonal local elements of liturgy, or in using those nominated in a rota of readers or prayer leaders.
-A relatively recent development is the appointment of Worship Leaders who are members of the local church and authorised to share in the leading of worship there.
+A relatively recent development is the appointment of "worship leaders", who are members of the local church authorised to share in the leading of worship there, though they are not authorised to preach.
 All preachers and worship leaders are offered additional resources for shaping worship and preaching by their own charity, the Leaders of Worship and Preachers' Trust (LWPT) which publishes a quarterly journal (Ichthus) and has its own website.

 Local preachers worldwide

 The institution of local preachers spread from the original Wesleyan Methodist Church to the other Methodist connexions that developed in Britain; and from Britain to Methodist churches in other countries, particularly those that were founded or supported by the British Methodist Church, such as the churches in India, Australia, New Zealand, the Caribbean, Fiji, and many countries in Africa.
 The title of "local preacher" was used historically in several Methodist denominations in North America, and local preachers there had the right to marry and bury people (though not to administer Communion) as well as to lead worship; the role has more or less vanished from America today.
 Although the modern US-based United Methodist Church recognises an order of "lay speakers", they do not have the authority or the responsibility for leading worship in the same way as a local preacher in Britain.
 Within the last decade, the United Methodist Church began an order called "local pastors," who are appointed by a bishop to serve in one local charge.